 Another independent source of information is Drone Safety UK

 As in the Drone Code above, you must stay well away from aircraft, airports and airfields.
-If your drone endangers the safety of an aircraft it is a criminal offence and this can carry a prison sentence of up to five years.
+If your drone endangers the safety of an aircraft, no matter where you are operating, it is a criminal offence and this can carry a prison sentence of up to five years.

 City Airport has an ‘Aerodrome Traffic Zone’ (ATZ), – an area of regulated airspace of 2 nautical miles radius around the airfield, designed to provide protection to aircraft landing and departing from us, (see map below).
 Within the ATZ, helicopters and aircraft can be expected at heights down to ground level as they arrive to land or take-off.

-In order to ensure compliance with the Drone Code, and avoid your drone endangering the safety of any aircraft, we recommend that you should not fly a drone at any height within this area without first contacting us.
+In order to ensure compliance with the Drone Code, and to reduce the risk of a drone endangering the safety of any aircraft, we strongly recommend that you should not fly a drone at any height within this area (the large circular area on the map below), without first contacting us.
 This allows us to consider your requirements and, where possible we will work with you to ensure your flight can be achieved safely.